Al Jardine: 2024–present

 In March 2024, the band announced the release of a self-titled documentary that would be released by streaming service Disney+; it would include archived interviews from various members of the band and their inner circle, including Brian Wilson, Love, Jardine, Marks, Johnston, Carl Wilson, Dennis Wilson, Chaplin, Fataar, Brian Wilson's ex-wife Marilyn, and Don Was, among others.
 The documentary was directed by Frank Marshall and Thom Zimny and was released on May 24, 2024.
 The documentary included some footage from a private reunion of Brian Wilson, Love, Jardine, Marks, and Johnston at Paradise Cove, where the Surfin' Safari album cover photo was taken in 1962.
 Brian Wilson, Love, Jardine, Marks, Johnston, and Blondie Chaplin also participated in a non-performing reunion at the documentary's premiere on May 24, 2024.

 In August 2024, Jardine released the single "Wish", co-written and recorded with Dvoskin.
 In a September 2024 interview with Rolling Stone to promote "Wish", Jardine revealed that the song was written in the early 1990s, during a period in which Brian Wilson was not working regularly with the band; the song was therefore dedicated to, and inspired by, Brian Wilson and the late Dennis Wilson.
 Jardine will donate a portion of proceeds to the Make-A-Wish Foundation.
 Jardine also announced that "Wish" would hopefully appear on a second solo album, for which he is planning to finish some unreleased songs.
 Jardine released the four-song EP Islands In The Sun on May 30, 2025.
 Johnston, Neil Young and Flea made guest appearances on the EP.

 In August 2024, Jardine revealed that, with Brian Wilson's permission for the use of his band and name, he was planning a tour with many of the musicians from the Brian Wilson Band, minus Wilson himself.
 He tentatively planned for the setlist to include a mixture of deep cuts from the band's 1970s albums, as well as their classic hits.
 On April 17, 2025, Jardine announced that he along with the Pet Sounds Band will hit the road for a brief tour with dates in July, August, and September 2025.
 Jardine had hoped that Wilson could potentially participate in Los Angeles-area concerts; following Wilson's death on June 11, 2025, he decided to continue with the Pet Sounds Band shows in honor of Wilson.
 On June 17, 2025, Jardine announced further dates with the Pet Sounds Band to take place in Australia in October and November 2025.
+On September 30, 2025, these tour dates were rescheduled to June 2026.

 Personal life

-In 1964, Jardine married Lynda Sperry, and they have two sons, Matthew and Adam.
+In 1964, Jardine married Lynda Sperry, and they have two sons, including Matthew.
 They divorced in 1982.
-Jardine married Mary Ann Helmandollar the following year, and they are the parents of two sons, Robert and Andrew.
+Jardine married Mary Ann Helmandollar the following year, and they are the parents of two sons.